Skip to Content

 Face Shape Considerations

-Round faces shine with slim, upward-angled bands that elongate, while heart shapes need wider styles to balance delicate chins.
+Round faces benefit from slim, upward-angled bands that create visual length, while heart-shaped faces need wider styles to balance delicate chins.

 Headband Materials and Styles